timkahlke/BASTA/README.md

 # Set up and Usage

 ## Download and process NCBI taxonomy
-./bin/basta taxonomy
+BASTA is working on the NCBI taxonomy.
+To download and process the NCBI files use

+*./bin/basta taxonomy*

 This command will download the NCBI taxonomy dump, create a 7 level taxonomy file (complete_taxa.gz) and import it into a levelDB database (complete_taxa.db)

 ## Download and or create mapping database
-In case you are blasting against NT download and use the genbank mapping file
+Depending on the database you used to search your query sequences against BASTA will need mapping files to infer the correct taxonID for your hit sequences.
+To download and process mapping files use

-./bin/basta download gb
+*./bin/basta download MAPPING_FILE_TYPE*

+where MAPPING_FILE_TYPE can be gb (GenBank, RefSeq, NT ...), prot (Uniprot), pbd, wgs, est and gss.
-This will download the required mapping files and create a levelDB mapping database for further use **NOTE** The mapping files are several GB, i.e., download might take a while.
+This will download the required mapping files and create a levelDB mapping database for further use

+**NOTE** The mapping files are several GB, i.e., download might take a while.
 Otherwise you can download the mapping files manually and use the *./bin/basta create_db* command to process them.

 ## BASTA Quick Intro
 A complete list of command and parameters can be listed using *./bin/basta -h* and *./bin/basta/ COMMAND -h*.